-- A. Purpose (Reporting): It is the purpose of this policy to provide police employees and supervisors with guidelines for reporting control to active resistance.
-The department will develop a Report to Control Active Resistance (RCAR) form to capture all required information described in this policy. - B. Policy (Reporting): Police officers are given the authority to use force to overcome a subject's resistance to the officer's order to comply, effect arrest, defend against assault, and prohibit flight.
-It is incumbent that officers be held accountable to safeguard the rights of members of the public.
+- A. Purpose (Reporting): Provide police employees and supervisors with guidelines for reporting control to active resistance.
+The department will develop a Report to Control Active Resistance (RCAR) form to capture all required information described in this policy. - B. Policy (Reporting): Deputies are given the authority to use force to overcome a subject's resistance to the Deputy's order to comply, effect arrest, defend against assault, and prohibit flight.
+It is incumbent that deputies be held accountable to safeguard the rights of members of the public.
 This policy mandates that members of the Department accurately, completely and timely report subject control of active resistance and a supervisor conducts a prompt investigation and reports this investigation findings.
 C. Procedures (Reporting):